sotalya/tucuxi-core/software_documentation/source/drug2_description.rst

 The *dosages* are the possible dosages, used for proposing dosage adaptation.

-Finally, the *absorptionParameters* are the absorption parameters corresponding to the *routeModelId* selected.
+Finally, the *absorptionParameters* are the absorption parameters corresponding to the *absorptionModelId* selected.

 For these absorption parameters, the *analyteGroupId* allows to identify the analytes group related to the parameter set.